Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves

-Here $\Eb^\vee$ denotes the euclidean lattice dual of $\Eb$ and $\dega \Eb$ the Arakelov degree of $\Eb,$ defined in terms of its of covolume ${\rm covol}(\Eb)$ as
+Here $\Eb^\vee$ denotes the Euclidean lattice dual of $\Eb$ and $\dega \Eb$ the Arakelov degree of $\Eb,$ defined in terms of its of covolume ${\rm covol}(\Eb)$ as

-The analogy between the invariants (\ref{hogeo}) and (\ref{hoar}) respectively attached to a vector bundle over a projective curve and to an euclidean lattice, and between the Riemann-Roch and Poisson formulas, belongs to the ``well-known facts" of algebraic number theory and is alluded to in classical references such as Tate's thesis (\cite{Tate67}, Section 4.2).
-More recently, it has been reexamined and developed, in relation with Arakelov geometry, in the works of Roessler (\cite{Roessler93}), van der Geer and Schoof (\cite{vanderGeerSchoof2000}) and Groenewegen (\cite{Groenewegen2001}).
+The analogy between the invariants (\ref{hogeo}) and (\ref{hoar}) respectively attached to a vector bundle over a projective curve and to an Euclidean lattice, and between the Riemann-Roch and Poisson formulas, belongs to the ``well-known facts" of algebraic number theory: it was familiar to mathematicians like Artin and Hasse shortly after 1930\footnote{See for instance the entry, dated February 1934, in Hasse's mathematical diary (\cite{Hasse2012}, Section 7.28) where Hasse discusses, following Artin, an approach of the functional equation of the Dedekind zeta function of a number field that emphasizes this analogy.}, and is alluded to in classical references such as Tate's thesis (\cite{Tate67}, Section 4.2).
+This analogy is the matter of several entries in Quillen's mathematical diary \cite{QuillenNotebooks} (see notably on 24/12/1971, 26/04/1973, and 01/04/1983), and is also alluded to in \cite{Morishita95}, Section 1.4.
+It has been reexamined and developed, in relation with Arakelov geometry, in the works of Roessler (\cite{Roessler93}), van der Geer and Schoof (\cite{vanderGeerSchoof2000}) and Groenewegen (\cite{Groenewegen2001}).